whostolebenfrog/mr-baker/README.md

 GET /amis/:service-name
 200 Returns a list of the 10 latest amis baked for the supplied service name

-POST /bake/example/:service-name/:service-version/:virtualisation
+POST /bake/chroot-example/simple-service/1.0.4/hvm
-200 Streaming response of packer output
+200 Streaming response of packer output, bakes using an example rpm